watson-developer-cloud/dotnet-standard-sdk/README.md

 ## ANNOUNCEMENTS!
 ### Updating endpoint URLs from watsonplatform.net
-Watson API endpoint URLs at watsonplatform.net are changing and will not work after they are retired.
+Watson API endpoint URLs at watsonplatform.net are changing and will not work after 26 May 2021.
 Update your calls to use the newer endpoint URLs.
-Please see https://cloud.ibm.com/docs/watson?topic=watson-endpoint-change for details.
+For more information, see https://cloud.ibm.com/docs/watson?topic=watson-endpoint-change.

 ### Personality Insights deprecation
 IBM Watson™ Personality Insights is discontinued.
 For a period of one year from 1 December 2020, you will still be able to use Watson Personality Insights.
 However, as of 1 December 2021, the offering will no longer be available.